 Jessica L. Soto

 Jessica Soto is counsel in Ropes & Gray’s Litigation and Enforcement practice group.
 She focuses on internal and government investigations and risk assessments for multinational companies.
-Her clients include medical device manufacturers, pharmaceutical companies, health care providers, educational and religious institutions, financial services companies, portfolio companies, and individuals.
+Her clients include medical device manufacturers, pharmaceutical companies, educational and religious institutions, financial services companies, portfolio companies, and individuals.
 Jessica advises her clients on the Foreign Corrupt Practices Act (FCPA), Racketeer Influenced and Corrupt Organizations Act (RICO), Anti-Kickback Statute (AKS), U.S. Bankruptcy Code, state consumer protection statutes, and federal and state laws pertaining to sexual misconduct and workplace harassment.
-Currently, Jessica is working with several clients to identify and address corruption and bribery risks arising from the COVID-19 pandemic.
+Jessica also advises clients regarding advancing diversity, equity, and inclusion.

 Jessica maintains an active pro bono practice representing indigent defendants in federal criminal cases, survivors of child sex trafficking, and asylum seekers.
 In 2018, she traveled to the Texas border to meet immigrant families separated pursuant to the “zero tolerance” policy and continues to represent them through their immigration proceedings.
 Additionally, Jessica serves on multiple boards, including as Vice-Chair of Por Cristo, a nonprofit organization that works to improve the health and well-being of underserved children and mothers in Ecuador.

 During law school, Jessica was an extern at the Queens County District Attorney’s Office, Domestic Violence Bureau and served as a research and teaching assistant for the Bureau Chief, Scott E. Kessler.
 Prior to attending law school, Jessica was a middle school teacher for three years.